Skip to main content

 About the Data

 Soil temperature readings come from the USDA SCAN network of approximately 200 automated stations across the continental United States.
 Data is updated daily.
-The heatmap between stations is generated using inverse distance weighted (IDW) interpolation — readings are most accurate near station locations.
+The heatmap between stations is generated using inverse distance weighted (IDW) interpolation, so readings are most accurate near station locations.